 Small piece of batting

-I started by spraying the inside of the lid and the round box gold.
-Then taking your cardboard and using the bottom of your box, trace and cut out a circle.
-This will be the raised shelf inside the box to sit your “candy” on.
+Start by spraying the inside of the lid and the round box gold.
+Take the cardboard and using the bottom of the box, trace and cut out a circle.
+This will be the raised shelf inside the box to sit the “candy” on.
 Cut the styrofoam piece about 2″ inches tall and glue onto the inside bottom of the box to hold the cardboard shelf up.
 Glue the cardboard on top of it.

 Measure the height and circumference of your box, in my case my box was 3″ inches tall and 24″ inches around.
 Cut your fabric designated for the outside of the box the exact height of the box and about an inch longer than the circumference.
 Use hot glue to attach the fabric to the outside of the box.